FireSat-S-Project/Mission-Control-Software/README.md

 # Revisit Time Clarification

-Current orbital simulations were performed using a single satellite configuration.
+Current orbital simulations were performed using a **single-satellite configuration**.

-Preliminary STK simulations indicate revisit intervals ranging approximately from:

-* ~30 minutes in favorable orbital geometry
-* Up to several hours depending on region and orbital conditions
+Preliminary single-satellite STK simulations indicate revisit intervals ranging from approximately **30 minutes in favorable orbital geometry** to **several hours depending on target region and orbital alignment.**

-The project architecture is intentionally scalable.

 Future constellation expansion using multiple satellites and orbital phase separation can significantly improve revisit frequency and operational coverage.